DE1-Engineering-Mathematics/module-resources/tutorial_sheets/10-fourier-series.md

 ### Problem 5.
 For the following functions
-(I) Find the Fourier coefficients and series in general terms, (II) Plot the function and the given partial sum over the given interval.
+(i) Find the Fourier coefficients and series in general terms, (ii) Plot the function and the given partial sum over the given interval.

 (a) $f\left(x\right)=x^3,\ \ \ \text{for}\ \left[ -1,1\right] \ $ with n = 5